Fidelisesq/AWS-Cloud-Resume/Documentation.md

    III. **Backend**: A serverless REST API built with **AWS Lambda** and **API Gateway** to handle dynamic functionality & DynamoDB to store visitor count.
    IV. **Monitoring and Alerts**: **CloudWatch**, **SNS**, **PagerDuty**, and **Slack** for monitoring and notifications.
    V. **Security & DNS**: **AWS WAF, Route53 & DNSSEC** WAF to protect the website from common web exploits while Route53 for DNS management and DNSSEC for enhanced domain security.
-   VI. **Terraform State Management**: S3 is used for centralised storage ensurng a reliable state management.
+   VI. **Provider Block & Terraform State Management**: S3 is used for centralised storage ensurng a reliable state management.

 2. **Code Test+ CI/CD**: Automated deployment pipeline using **GitHub Actions**.
 3. **End-to-End Test**: Automated test of site functionality and app backend using Cypress.